 Where to Find the Deer in Nara

-From the train station, one doesn’t have to walk far before stumbling upon some deer.
-Before going to Nara, I was envisioning a big park where the deer were enclosed and we could just go and visit them.
+From the Nara train station, one does not have to walk far at all before their first deer encounter.
+Prior to my misadventures in Nara, I was envisioning one big park where the deer were enclosed, with a proper entrance where we could just go and visit them.
 Nope.
 The entire city is a playground for the deer mafia that control the city.
-Within a few blocks of the train station, you’ll already have likely seen a dozen deer crossing the roads, plopped outside the 7-Elevens, or chasing down hapless tourists for food.
+You’ll stumble into them before too long, I promise.
+Within a few blocks of the train station, you will already have likely seen a dozen deer crossing the roads, plopped outside the 7-Elevens, or chasing down hapless tourists for food.
+Don’t worry, there will be much, much more to see.

-Walk towards Nara Park, and the deer will multiply in number.
-There are plenty of wide open spaces, forests, and gardens where you’ll find the deer roaming freely.
+Start making your way towards Nara Park and the deer will multiply in number.
+There are plenty of wide open spaces, forests, and gardens where the deer roam freely.
+I found these areas to be much less chaotic and the deer to be more calm.
+Believe it or not, a bustling Japanese urban area where the roads are shared by cars, motorbikes, busy locals, panicked tourists, and relentless deer can be an overwhelming experience!
+Find yourself a nice, quiet area in the forests and gardens for more enjoyable time.
 Be sure to buy some shika senbei (deer crackers) before going deeper into the park if you plan on feeding the deer.
 You’ll find vendors selling them for about 200 yen for a packet of 10-15 crackers.

 The Bowing Deer of Nara: Expectations vs. Reality

 This whole adventure seemed like a cute and harmless day out.
 I mean, you’re just going to play with some deer and feed them cookies, right?
-I wouldn’t even say that you’re feeding the deer.
-They’re kind of snatching the food from your hands.
-If you’re a bit too slow with giving them their mouthwatering treats, they will not hesitate to bite you.
+Wrong!
+I wouldn’t even call what’s happening “feeding the deer”.
+More aptly, they are simply snatching the food from your hands.
+They are bloodthirsty, I tell ya.
+If you are even the slightest bit too slow with giving them their mouthwatering treats, they will not hesitate to bite you.

 The deer are most famous for bowing, which they often do knowing that it will lead to them getting treats.
 Most of them will get up close to you and repeatedly bow if they know you have food.
 Don’t be fooled into thinking they are polite creatures because they can be vicious once they notice you have their beloved cookies.
 They will bow and then get impatient and snap at you if you don’t give them a treat right away.
 Deer have a keen sense of smell, so even hiding the treats might still attract hordes of them to you.
 The worst thing you can do is carry the crackers visibly in your hands, as deer from far and wide will come flocking to you.
 It’s not quite the fairy-tale experience that you’d imagine.

 Although the deer are used to tourists, they are still wild animals.
 You might run into male deer getting territorial and fighting with other male deer.
-I got bit a few times, but I don’t even want to know the pain of one of those deer attacking me with their antlers.
-After the first half hour or so, I did my best to simply avoid the deer altogether.
+I saw two of them getting tangled up in a gazebo in the middle of a small park.
+I did end up getting bit a few times, but I don’t even want to know the pain of one of those deer attacking me with their antlers is like.
+After the first half hour or so, I did my best to simply avoid the deer altogether, which is not easy.

 Other Things To See and Do in Nara

 Thankfully, there is much to do in Nara that doesn’t involve deer.
 I went with a friend, and though he was happy to play with deer the entire day, I was kind of over them pretty quickly.
-They stopped being cute after the fifth or sixth time I was bitten or cornered against a wall.
+They stopped being cute after the fifth or sixth time I was bitten or cornered against a wall or tree.
 Luckily, there were plenty of things in Nara to do that we just stumbled into.
 Despite having done no research about Nara, I absolutely loved it.
-Here are some of the highlights of Nara.
+Here are some of my favorite highlights from my visit to Nara.

 Todai-Ji Temple